ark-lang/ark/CONTRIBUTING.md

 in the `tests/` directory in this repository.
 Each test has an ark module, and its corresponding TOML file.

+Note that there is a tool for creating template test files in the util directory:

+	./util/make-test.sh tests/the-program.ark

 In the TOML test file, you specify various arguments such as what sourcefile to target, the compiler arguments to pass, and so on.